Sean Jones (trumpeter)

-Sean Jones (born May 29, 1978 in Warren, Ohio) is an American trumpeter and composer featured on the 2007 Grammy Award-winning album Turned to Blue by Nancy Wilson.
-As a bandleader, Jones has released eight albums under the Mack Avenue Records label.
-He performs with his own groups both nationally and internationally.
-Jones often plays at music venues and jazz festivals such as the Monterey Jazz Festival, Detroit International Jazz Festival, the Vail Jazz Festival and Montreal International Jazz Festival.
+Sean Jones (born May 29, 1978, in Warren, Ohio) is an American jazz trumpeter and composer.
+He was featured on the 2007 Grammy Award–winning album Turned to Blue by Nancy Wilson, and as a bandleader, has released eight albums under the Mack Avenue label.
+Jones performs with his own groups both nationally and internationally, at music venues and jazz festivals including the Monterey Jazz Festival, Detroit International Jazz Festival, Vail Jazz Festival, and the Montreal International Jazz Festival.

-Background
+Biography

-Among Jones' first musical experiences were the gospel music he heard while attending Saint James' Church of God in Christ in Warren, Ohio, where he sang and performed with the choir.
+Among Jones's first musical experiences was the gospel music he heard while attending Saint James' Church of God in Christ in Warren, Ohio, where he sang and performed with the choir.
 As a beginning musician, Jones started on the drums and switched to trumpet in the fifth grade after his grandmother told him about his grandfather playing the instrument during World War II.
-Jones developed an interest in jazz music around the same time, after receiving two Miles Davis albums from his band instructor, namely Kind of Blue and Tutu.
+Jones developed an interest in jazz around the same time, after receiving two Miles Davis albums from his band instructor, namely Kind of Blue and Tutu.

-By the time he entered Warren G. Harding High School, Jones had decided to pursue a career as a professional musician, and studied classical trumpet as well as jazz.
-In 2000, Jones obtained a master's degree from Rutgers University, where he studied under Professor William Fielder, who had also taught Wynton Marsalis, among others.
-As a session musician, Jones has performed with several notable ensembles and musicians, including Tia Fuller, Gerald Wilson, Joe Lovano, Tom Harrell, Marcus Miller, Jon Faddis, Jimmy Heath and Frank Foster.
+By the time he entered Warren G. Harding High School, Jones had decided to pursue a career as a professional musician and studied classical trumpet as well as jazz.
+In 2000, he obtained a master's degree from Rutgers University, where he studied under professor William Fielder, who had also taught Wynton Marsalis, among others.
+As a session musician, Jones has performed with several notable ensembles and musicians, including Tia Fuller, Gerald Wilson, Joe Lovano, Tom Harrell, Marcus Miller, Jon Faddis, Jimmy Heath, and Frank Foster.

-In 2004, Jones had a six-month stint with the Lincoln Center Jazz Orchestra, after which Marsalis offered him a position with the ensemble as a third trumpeter then moved to the lead chair a couple months later.
-Around the same time, Jones became a music professor at Duquesne University, and lived in the Pittsburgh area for several years.
+In 2004, Jones had a six-month stint with the Jazz at Lincoln Center Orchestra, after which Marsalis offered him a position with the ensemble as third trumpet, then moved to the lead chair a couple months later.
+Around the same time, Jones became a music professor at Duquesne University and lived in the Pittsburgh area for several years.

-In 2011, he performed “A Tribute to Miles” with Wayne Shorter, Herbie Hancock, Marcus Miller and Sean Rickman.
+In 2011, he performed "A Tribute to Miles" with Wayne Shorter, Herbie Hancock, Marcus Miller, and Sean Rickman.